NCAR/piwrf-teachingbox/pages/contribute-modules.md

 ---

 # Contribute Teaching Boxes
-Do you have a lesson, concept, or activity that you are excited about?
-We are always seeking contributions from teachers, students, and university faculty.
-Our goal is to facilitate community development and sharing of instructional modules, which can then be added to a community of Pi-WRF teaching modules.
-We encourage exploration and modification of existing Pi-WRF lessons by educators, university faculty, and of course geeks.
-This helps create new modules and activities for the greater good of the Pi-WRF community, as well as the scientific community in general.
+One of the main goals of the Pi-WRF project is to expand our offering of teaching boxes to facilitate community scientific learning.
+As such, we are always seeking contributions from teachers, students, and university faculty.
+If you fall into one of these categories, and you have a lesson or activity that fits your interests, you are encouraged to contribute to Pi-WRF.
+The goal of the Pi-WRF project is the creation of a community library of Pi-WRF teaching modules (teaching boxes).
+This is accomplished through a community-development model that includes sharing and submission of instructional modules.
+As part of this model, the Pi-WRF team encourages the exploration and modification of existing Pi-WRF teaching boxes.
+We are especially interested in teaching box modifications created by educators, university faculty, and weather and computer geeks.
+This contribution model helps advance the Pi-WRF community, as well as the wider scientific community, by improving scientific curricula.

+If you wish to contribute a lesson or learning activity, or other teaching box content, click on the button below to reach the contribution Google Form, then complete the form to finish the contribution.
+After you submit a contribution, the Pi-WRF team will receive and review your submission.
-To contribute a learning activity, click on the button below, then complete all necessary fields in the Google form.
-Once your submission is received, it will be reviewed by our team.
-You will be notified via email when your teaching box is accepted and published on the website.
+If your submission is accepted, you will be notified via email, and your submission will be converted into a teaching box and published on this website.

 **Click the button below to start a submission.**<br>